GET YOUR WITNESS TO CHECK THEIR STATEMENT CAREFULLY: OR ELSE

 Many earlier posts have concentrated upon the need for care and accuracy in the drafting of witness statements.
 A classic example of the problems that can occur is shown in the judgment of Mr Justice Warby in David Halberstam -v- Sterm EWHC 179 (QB).

 The claimants were seeking a declaration that certain goods taken under a warrant of possession belonged to them.
-The defendant denied this and the goods had been taken under a write of delivery.
+The defendant denied this and the goods had been taken under a writ of delivery.
 The defendant filed evidence in reply.
 This is when the problems started.

 - A few missing words in a witness statement led to an argument that there was an offer of settlement which the defendant accepted.